Ameena Mohamed Amin

-Ameena Mohamed Amin (އަމީނާ މުޙައްމަދު އަމީން; 1935 – 7 May 2020) was a Maldivian parliamentarian who is the daughter of former president, Mohamed Amin Didi, and former poet, Fathimath Saeed.
+Ameena Mohamed Amin (އަމީނާ މުޙައްމަދު އަމީން; 1935 – 7 May 2020) was a Maldivian politician who is the daughter of former president, Mohamed Amin Didi, and former poet, Fathimath Saeed.

 Early life

 Ameena Mohamed Amin was born in 1935 to Mohamed Amin Didi, the 1st president of the Maldives and Fathimath Saeed, a poet.

 Career

 Amin started her career as deputy principal of Madhrasathul Saniyya (now Aminiya School) from 1955 to 1957.
 She later became the secretary of Health Ministry from 1961 until 1968, where she was appointed as secretary to the prime minister as well as secretary of prime minister’s Office.
 She was appointed as an appointed member to the parliament by President Maumoon Abdul Gayoom from 1980-1985.
 She also served as director of social affairs at the president office, director of social affairs of Ministry of Home Affairs and Social Services, and director of social services of Ministry of Health and Welfare.